January 28, 2025 by Natasa Djalovic

 Taking screenshots of iMessages

-For individuals or small businesses, taking screenshots of important iMessages is a quick, manual method of archiving.
+For individuals or small businesses, taking screenshots of important iMessages and storing them in a designated folder is a quick, manual method of archiving.

 Exporting iMessages using third-party apps